 Follow up response on Low Band Radio equipment information request.
 Per Ned Worcester, it would be a more helpful to discuss all the aspects of emergency communication and equipment at a future Emergency Coordination Technical Forum.
 Members concurred and a meeting prior to an OB meeting will be scheduled in the first quarter of 2017.

-Byron Murgatroyd, OB member commented that their local government had inquired about the District assisting in getting emergency messages out to their constituents during an event.
+Byron Murgatroyd, OB member commented that their customers had inquired about the District assisting in getting emergency messages out to their constituents during an event.

 Ken Howe, Woodinville asked about the ability to be a part of the larger emergency call out system.